 The strengthening of the very first network of farm women leaders was one of the main impacts when Céline Delhaes, a director with the Agropur cooperative, participated in our activities in the Ukraine.
 Last August, women farmers in the dairy, market garden and cereal grains sectors coming from seven provinces were brought together to meet in the Kherson region.
 During this special meeting, they were able to hear about Ms. Delhaes experiences within the Canadian cooperative movement and her testimonial as an entrepreneur and as manager of a farming operation.

-The participants showed how motivated they were.
 “Their commitment and desire to work together, to innovate and improve their skills, was good news for the future of this new network!”
 Ms. Delhaes emphasized.
 Thanks to her mission, the strategies for consolidating the network of Ukrainian farm women leaders were developed and can now be deployed by our local teams.
 A great way to contribute to having women’s voices heard in the Ukraine and giving value to their participation in the country’s economy.

 Better cocoa marketing thanks to a new cooperative in Colombia